 The Zamioculcas zamifolia is one of the easiest plants to grow.
 They thrive in dark environments and require very little water to survive.
 The ZZ plant is on the slower side of growth, and are perfect for beginners or as gifts.

 The Rhapis palm is a strong and sturdy plant that thrives in a part to full shade location.
 They are suitable to grow outdoors or in pots.
 As this plant can grow quite large, ensure it has enough room to grow when potted.

-This fern suits tropical gardens.
+This fern is a native Australian plant that suits tropical gardens.
 Perfect for adding to a vertical green wall or pots.

-Available in many varieties, Bromeliads are happy to be planted in the shady spot in your garden.
+Available in many varieties across Australia, Bromeliads are happy to be planted in the shady spot in your garden.
 They support a long-lasting flower which makes a nice feature, but their stem is known for collecting water so be careful not to overwater.

 Known for their ornamental foliage, this beautiful plant is becoming a popular indoor plant.
 They can be planted outside and prefer a warmer and humid environment.
 Make sure they are protected from wind when outdoors as their leaves can tear easily.